shaing04/power-outages-analysis/README.md

 Using RMSE as the error metric and a permutation test, we found:

 - **Observed RMSE Difference**: -16469.4 minutes (Severe – Equipment)
-- **P-value**: 0.0933
+- **P-value**: 0.9211

 <div style="width: 100%; margin: 0 auto;">
   <iframe src="assets/fairness_analysis_2.html" width="100%" height="400" frameborder = "0"></iframe>
 </div>

-The model appears to perform worse for severe weather outages, with RMSE difference over -16,000 minutes higher on average.
-While the result is not statistically significant at the 0.05 level, the relatively low p-value suggests a possible performance disparity worth further investigation in future modeling.
+While the model appears to perform worse on severe weather outages based on raw RMSE, the high p-value indicates no meaningful evidence that the model performs differently across these causes.
+The observed difference is likely due to chance, and we cannot conclude a performance disparity from this test.